prisharpatel/mfms-app/README.md

 # MFMS MOBILE APP
 The Michigan Fashion Media Summit is an annual conference bringing together leaders in retail, business, and media to provide networking opportunities for students at the University of Michigan.
 This app will enhance attendee experience and streamline event interactions during the summit.
 Visit [michiganfashionmediasummit.com](https://www.michiganfashionmediasummit.com) for more information.

+Download now on the app store.
+Available for iOS only.

 #### 1. Clone and Install

 ```bash